magnuslian/ML_project2-1/README.md

 This project presents our solution to the road segmentation task.
 We implemented a convolutional neural network which got us a Mean F score of 0,892 on Kaggle.

-### External libraries
+### System and software requirements

+We trained our model on the following system:

+- Windows 10 64-bit
+- Intel Core i7-6650U @ 3.40 GHz
+- 16 GB RAM

-We have used two external libraries for this project:
+We did not use a GPU.
+We have also used two external libraries for this project:

 - [Keras version 2.0.8](https://keras.io/#installation)
 - [TensorFlow version 1.2.1](https://www.tensorflow.org/install/)